tdwg/vocab/maintenance-specification.md

 **3.3.1 Initiating a term change**

 Terms in TDWG vocabularies may be changed based on public demand and consensus.
-Because the primary purpose of TDWG vocabularies is to facilitate data sharing, it is necessary to show that multiple parties will benefit from the change.
-As such, it is a minimum requirement that two independent entities indicate that they desire the change (the **demand** requirement).
-Additionally, it is required that there is a consensus within the community that the proposed change will accomplish the desired outcome (the **efficacy** requirement), and that making the change will not adversely affect the interoperability of existing implementations that depend on the stability of vocabulary terms (the **stability** requirement).
-In order for a proposed term change to move forward, the maintaining Interest Group must determine that sufficient input has been acquired to conclude that the minimal requirements for demand, efficacy, and stability are likely to be met.
+In order for a proposed term change to move forward, the maintaining Interest Group must determine that sufficient input has been acquired to conclude that the minimal requirements for demand, efficacy, and stability are likely to be met (Section 3.1).
 Evidence in favor of proposed changes may be accumulated as the result of any of a number of possible activities, including: through public discussion on the TDWG email list [TDWG-CONTENT], as the result of activities of a Task Group chartered by the Interest Group, through discussion within self-organized groups, or as the result of a conference.

 A formal proposal for a term change is made through the tracking system maintained by the Interest Group.
 It must include the proposed values for the complete list of attributes specified by the Interest Group, along with a statement of justification for the change.
 If the proposed change is a term addition, the proposal should include an explanation of why no existing term will suffice.
 If the proposed change is a deprecation, the proposal should include a description of alternatives or replacements that will avoid disruption to the stability of legacy implementations.
 The proposal may include links to other supporting information, such as conference or Task Group reports.